TylerJH-IT/configure-ad/README.md

 </p>
 <p>

-<h3>Step 2: Ensure Connectivity between the Client and Domain Controller</h3>
+<h3> Step 4: Ensure Connectivity between the Client and Domain Controller</h3>

 - Login to Client-1 using Microsoft Remote Desktop
 - Search for Command Prompt and open it